devkilyungi/compose-article-app/README.md

 # compose-article-app
-A basic android kotlin compose article app.
+A basic android kotlin compose article app with a single screen showing an article card.

 ## Preview
 <img